jeremy-rifkin/cpptrace/README.md

 [![build](https://github.com/jeremy-rifkin/cpptrace/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/jeremy-rifkin/cpptrace/actions/workflows/build.yml)

+🚧 WIP 🏗️

-Libcpptrace is a lightweight C++ stacktrace library supporting C++11 and greater on Linux, Unix, MacOS, and Windows (including cygwin / mingw environments).
-The goal: Make traces simple for once.
+Libcpptrace is a lightweight C++ stacktrace library supporting C++11 and greater on Linux, Unix, and Windows.
+The goal:
+Make stack traces simple for once.

+Support for MacOS and cygwin/mingw will be added soon.

 *Some day C++23's `<stacktrace>` will be ubiquitous*